 MRI can reduce the number of mice from 12 to 8 in studies on treatment efficacy with orthotopic transplantation pancreatic cancer models.
 However, its use is limited in GA animals because tumour growth is typically slower and there is a gradual transformation, sometimes across the whole pancreas.
-This limitation is addressed by the autosegmentation tool and with the new award, Joe will work with four UK centres studying pancreatic cancer in GA mice to enable the tool and associated expertise to be transferred.
+This limitation is addressed by the autosegmentation tool and with the new award, Algernon will work with four UK centres studying pancreatic cancer in GA mice to enable the tool and associated expertise to be transferred.

 Professor John Greenman, University of Hull, £74,969 – Utilising tissue-on-a-chip technology as an ex vivo model of breast cancer metastatic colonisation

 John has previously developed with NC3Rs funding a liver tissue-on-a-chip device that has the potential to replace some animal use.
 The new award will allow John’s device to be transferred to Dr Rachel Eyre’s laboratory at the Manchester Cancer Research Centre.